tishpr/blocit/README.md

 * Deployment instructions

 * ...
+> Using a “password meter” to the right of input field give
+> a highly visual way to gauge the quality of the answer.
+>
+> This meter seems to compel people to answer the question...

+Mint.com registration form interrupts people when they are answering questions with immediate error messages.
 ## Bloccit: a Reddit clone to teach the fundamentals of web development and Rails 4.

 * Made with my mentor at [Bloc](http://bloc.io).